bitcointxoko/guides/en/lnurlw-card.md

 ### What do I need?
 - LNbits wallet
 - Android phone
 - NFC card with at least NTAG2* capabilities, for example NTAG216.
-See [previous guide] for where to purchase cards.
+See nostr:naddr1qqxnzd3e8qcr2wfn8qcrgwf4qyg8wumn8ghj7mn0wd68ytnhd9hx2q3qtx0k0a7lw62vvqax6p3ku90tccgdka7ul4radews2wrdsg0m865sxpqqqp65whwqrr5 for where to purchase cards.

 💡 NTAG2* cards allow you to write **one** link onto them.
 They can for example act as a business card containing the URL to the company's website.
 NTAG424 cards not only have bigger memory but also something called a SUN parameter which allows web server authentication, which adds more security to your payments.
 The latter type of cards can also be made into [BoltCards].

 ### 1. Activate extension
 Open your LNbits wallet.
-Activate the LNURLw extension from the toolbar and go to the extension.
+Activate the Withdraw Links extension from the toolbar and go to the extension.

 ### 2. Create withdraw link
 On the LNURLw extension page, choose `Advanced Withdraw Link(s).`